Blaine Robison, M.A.

 In those days: This transitional clause continues the narrative from chapter seven with Yeshua still on the Decapolis side of the Sea of Galilee (7:31), a detail not mentioned in Matthew's account of the story. again a large crowd: A recurring theme in the Besorot is that Yeshua attracted large crowds wherever he went.
 The ethnic makeup of the crowd is not given, but the Gentile and probably Hellenistic Jewish population of the region provides an interesting scenario not generally contemplated by commentators. they had nothing to eat: This is the first of three references to the hunger of the crowd without explanation.
 No hint is given of Yeshua and his disciples eating, in spite of the bread mentioned in verse 5.

-Jesus: The name of Yeshua is not in the Greek text. called: Grk. proskaleō, aor. mid. part., to call to one's presence.
+Jesus: The name of Yeshua is not in the Greek text of this verse. called: Grk. proskaleō, aor. mid. part., to call to one's presence.
 His disciples: pl. of Grk. mathētēs, one who learns through instruction from a teacher.
-In the apostolic writings mathētēs corresponds to the Heb. talmid and occurs only in the apostolic narratives.
-Like other rabbis of his time, Yeshua gathered talmidim, but his recruitment was not merely to attend a school.
-See the note on 2:15 for the expectations of a disciple. and said to them: lit. "and says to them."
+In the apostolic writings mathētēs corresponds to the Heb. talmid and occurs only in the Gospels and Acts.
+Like other rabbis of his time, Yeshua gathered talmidim, but his recruitment was not merely to attend a school. and said: Grk. legō, pres., to make a statement or utterance, whether mentally, orally or in writing, often used to introduce quoted material.
+The focus of the verb may be declarative, interrogative or imperative; answer, ask, declare, say, speak, tell, told.

 2 "I feel compassion for the people because they have remained with Me now three days and have nothing to eat.